 50 years ago a man set foot on the Moon.
 How – and why? – did they do it?
 What were the risks?
 What did it feel like for these extraordinary space explorers and their support teams?
 Eric Walker relates the story of the Apollo landings with archive photos, images of the Moon from his home observatory, and 3D-printed models of the lunar surface.

 Scotland's 2nd Astronomer Royal, Charles Piazzi Smyth, born in 1819, pioneered the use of mountain tops to observe the stars in clear air with an expedition to Tenerife.
 In Egypt he measured the dimensions of the Great Pyramid and its astronomical orientation.
-Matjaž Vidmar of the Royal Observatory Edinburgh tells
+Matjaž Vidmar of the Royal Observatory Edinburgh tells his story.

 Steve ‘Jake’ Jacobs, former chief scientist of the Discovery Channel, is back with a family science show for the family, explaining scientific thinking by using common everyday items.
 “Young scientists and future wizards of all ages are welcome,” he says.
 “Be prepared to be challenged, laugh, be amazed, jump and duck for cover!”
 Sponsored by Faraday Studio